 For 16S or 18S PCR amplification reactions, we recommend setting up in UV cabinets.
 All surfaces should be UV decontaminated prior to working.
-All used accessories - for instance, pipettes, racks and PCR disposables - should be dedicated to this particular use and should remain in the PCR cabinet.
+All used accessories, for example, pipettes, racks and PCR disposables, should be dedicated for this particular use and should remain in the PCR cabinet.
 Please refer to standard publications for further recommendations.